vsch/idea-multimarkdown/README.md

 #### Updating of the source

 There was much code churn in the enhanced version and I have not had time to merge them into the open source version.
-Initially when most of the differences were limited to a few files it easy to keep them separated and sync the rest.
+Initially, most of the differences were limited to a few files making it easy to keep them separated and sync the rest.
 Now, with major preferences and settings re-work, directory layout changes and new features, the differences have spread out where keeping them in sync is a major effort.
 I started factoring out the enhanced only changes to separate files so that future synchronization of the two branches can be less time consuming.

-I am part way through the task but the formatting wound up being much more intricate than I imagined and it is not leaving me much time to make updates to latest version.
+I will address the open source release once version 2.0 of the plugin, with a new parser is released.
+I only want to go through the major effort of merging these major differences once.

 Release Road Map
 ----------------